BOOKS FOR KIDS

 Head Start is a federally funded, early education program provided to low-income families with children ages 0–5 that has many goals including promoting closing literacy and reading skill gaps.
 Alta Head Start is a program that provides Head Start facilities and 50 classrooms across Youngstown.
 See their website for more details.

-Research has shown that reading increases cognitive and linguistic competencies and language development for young children (references for this and other noted research is available on request).
+Research shows that reading increases cognitive and linguistic competencies and language development for young children.
 Specifically, across 27 nations, the number of books in a child’s home has been shown to positively impact educational attainment.
 However, in the lowest income neighborhoods, it is not uncommon for just 1 in 300 children to own a book compared to their middle-income peers who own an average of 13 books per child.
 The lack of access to books for these children may increase their risk of scoring poorly on reading tests and falling behind in school.